bmcole/c3project/README.md

 #### CodeBook.md

-The codebook contains info about the variables used in run_analysis.R, as wel as info on how I chose to make the activity names and variable names more descriptive.
+The codebook contains info about the variables used in run_analysis.R, as well as info on how I chose to make the activity names and variable names more descriptive.